chrisjihee/ETRIJ-24.02/contents/draft.md

 -   Root tags (XR) used alone without affixes were replaced with common nouns (NNG) because they are mainly used in the Sejong corpus only.

--   As mentioned in , connective endings (EC) and sentence-closing endings (EF) are not clearly defined in the tagging guidelines, and there are cases where they are used interchangeably in the corpus, to ensure that we evaluated them without distinguishing them.
+-   Connective endings (EC) and sentence-closing endings (EF) are not clearly defined in the tagging guidelines as mentioned in  , and there are cases where they are used interchangeably in the corpus, so we evaluated them without distinguishing them.

 -   The distinction between ‘\[geot\]’ and ‘\[geo\]’ is unclear in the tagging guidelines, and there are cases where they are used